v-novaltd/LCEVCdec/docs/getting_started_windows.md

 Open the SDK Manager, via `Tools/SDK Manager`.
 On the left, it should say that you're in the `Android SDK` section.
 At the top of this window, there will be a text bar labelled `Android SDK Location`.
 Click `edit` to make a folder (for example, `C:/Users/your.name/AppData/Android/Sdk`) and set this as the SDK location.
 Below, we call this `ANDROID_HOME`.
 Android Studio should, at this point, force you to download the SDK, and the latest SDK Platform, so do that.

 Now, the most important part: download the Android NDK.
 Return to the `SDK Manager` tool.
 Again, in the `Android SDK` section, switch from your current tab (which will typically be `SDK Platforms`) to the `SDK Tools` tab.
 On the lower right, tick "show package details".
-Now, in the main window, find `NDK (side-by-side)`, expand it, and select version 21.4.7075529.
+Now, in the main window, find `NDK (side-by-side)`, expand it, and select version 25.2.9519653.
 Click `Apply`, and the NDK should start downloading immediately.

 Finally, set the following environment variables:

 `ANDROID_HOME` = whatever you used as the SDK location earlier.
-`ANDROID_NDK_PATH` = `%ANDROID_HOME%\ndk\21.4.7075529`
+`ANDROID_NDK_PATH` = `%ANDROID_HOME%\ndk\25.2.9519653`
 `ANDROID_NDK` = `%ANDROID_NDK%`

 `ANDROID_HOME` is used by Android Studio, `ANDROID_NDK_PATH` is used by our conan-related files (`create_all_android_conan_profiles.py`), and `ANDROID_NDK` is used by our cmake-related files (`android_ndk.toolchain.cmake`).

-NDK 21.4.7075529 is the minimum NDK, but newer ones should, in theory, also work.
+NDK 25.2.9519653 is the version tested in CI and known to work, but newer revisions of NDK 25 should also work, e.g. 25.3.* should be compatible (as long as the compiler major version remains the same) but 26.*.* would not be as that has moved to LLVM 17.

 ## Emscripten (optional)